 The Office of Student Activities and Athletics is an integral part of the total elementary, middle, and high school education programs.
 FCPS stresses the importance of providing a well-balanced activities program to augment the learning activities of the classroom.
 The student activities program is a progressive experience that prepares students for the challenges of adult life.
 Opportunities are provided at all levels and include participation in activities such as safety patrols, publications, student government, performing arts, honor societies, and special interest clubs, in addition to opportunities for growth and enrichment through athletics.

 Office of Assessment and Reporting

 The Office of Assessment and Reporting coordinates the Division’s formal assessment program, including the preparation, administration, interpretation, and communication of student assessments.
 The office collaborates to cultivate positive and purposeful assessment experiences for Fairfax County students, families, teachers, and school leaders while ensuring full compliance with federal, state, and local testing expectations.
 The office is organized into three teams addressing the five core areas of responsibility that provide support and services to the FCPS community.

 Office of Nontraditional School Programs

 The Office of Nontraditional School Programs provides instructional leadership, curriculum development, and support for nontraditional schools and programs that serve students with special needs and life challenges in grades K-12.
-These specialized programs support the implementation of the strategic goals directed by the FCPS School Board as they relate to at-risk students in varying degrees of academic and social-emotional distress.
+These specialized programs support the implementation of the strategic goals directed by the FCPS School Board as they relate to students in varying degrees of academic and social-emotional distress.
 Specifically, the nontraditional programs foster academic progress, essential life skills, and citizenship through individual student plans targeting specific academic and behavioral improvements, social supports, and emotional guidance for students facing significant life challenges and adversities.